An arranged overdraft can act as a short term safety net. You can use it to borrow money up to an agreed limit through your bank account.

 For Standing Order and Future Dated Payments we will try to make the payment on the next working day the payment was originally due. if there are not enough funds in your account at this point, the payment will be returned and you may need to make alternative arrangements to make the payment.

-If a payment takes you into any arranged overdraft, you have until midnight to pay funds into your account to avoid a daily arranged overdraft fee for that day.
+If a payment takes you into any arranged overdraft, you have until the end of the day to pay money into your account to avoid daily arranged overdraft interest for that day.